microsoft/semantic-kernel-starters/sk-python-hello-world/README.md

 ## Running the starter

-To install dependencies and create a virtual environment, run `poetry install`.
+To run the console application within Visual Studio Code, just hit `F5`.

-To run the console application just hit `F5`.
-You may need to select the poetry interpreter created by poetry.
+As configured in `launch.json` and `tasks.json`, Visual Studio Code will run `poetry install` followed by `python hello_world/main.py`

 To build and run the console application from the terminal use the following commands: